 From Manthali you will be brought back to Kathmandu in a small minibus.
 The rest of the day you are free to spend in Kathmandu.

 Are you a bit overwhelmed by the pressure of the city?
 Then take a look at the Garden of Dreams, a neo-classical garden in the heart of Kathmandu!

 You will spend the night in a standard hotel in Kathmandu.

-Dependent of your flight time, you may have free time today to shop some souvenirs or enjoy the Nepalese atmosphere.
+Depending on your flight time you might have some free time today to shop some souvenirs or enjoy the Nepalese atmosphere.

-At least 3 hours before the departure time of your flight, you will be picked up by private car at the reception of your hotel and taken to the airport.
+At least 3 hours before the departure time of your flight, you will be picked up by private car at the reception of your hotel and brought to the airport.